kodaline/home-planner/README.md

 ## ToDO list

-* Make the user import 3d models (correctly scaled and resized for the scene;
+* Make the user import 3d models (correctly scaled and resized for the scene);
 * Insert the feature of selecting the textures for the furniture, and the room;
 * Make a 2D view where the user can draw the shape of the room (or rooms) adding also doors and windows and creating the stuff once done;
 * Insert point/spot lights to simulate illumination of a room;